 - Click on Test Connection to confirm configuration.

-Documentation is available on the Echo360 training page.
+Documentation and videos are available on the Echo360 training page.

 What to Wear: Do’s and Dont’s

 Try to wear solid colors that have little to no pattern in them.
 Colors such as blue, brown, yellow, some reds, and purple tend to come across well on camera as well.
 White clothing may also tend to make you appear washed out.

 Avoid wearing herringbone types of blazers or suit jackets.
 The camera does not like this pattern and it will cause jittering in the video and make it look like your jacket is moving.
 Avoid wearing anything that has a very tight or intricate type of design or plaid.
 This causes the same problem as the herringbone.
 Avoid wearing anything that has a design of a very narrow contrasting type of stripes.
 Same reason as above.
 Do not wear a white shirt/blouse or blazer.
 The white bounces back the light and the lens has trouble compensating for this.
 This causes your shirt or blouse to "bloom" on camera and is not very flattering.
 If you are going to wear a white shirt or blouse, then please wear a suit jacket or blazer over it.
 This will help "tone down" the white and the camera should be okay.

 Avoid wearing material that may be metallic or reflective.
 Again, a light issue causes it to reflect back towards the camera.
 Avoid wearing seasonal clothing.
 If your "echo" is around for several years, you do not want to "date" the video or show that it was a certain time of the year.
 This will help keep the video generic in time.